 To enable future backwards compatibility, clause 9 specifies generic and extensible techniques for a potentially wide range of associated delivery procedures.

 Clauses 9.3 and 9.4 specify the associated delivery procedures that are initiated only after an MBMS data transmission phase.
+These procedures can be supported by any UE that is unicast-capable, including one that is not capable of operating MBMS bearer services and unicast services concurrently.

 The present document describes the following associated delivery procedures:

-- File repair, for post-delivery repair of files initially delivered as part of an MBMS download session.
+- File repair, for post-delivery repair of files initially delivered as part of an MBMS download session (clause 9.3).

-- Content reception reporting of download files and/or media streams of an MBMS User Service delivered to an MBMS UE, which may include the reporting of DASH QoE metrics for a DASH-over-MBMS service.
+- Content reception reporting of download files and/or media streams of an MBMS User Service delivered to an MBMS UE, which may include the reporting of DASH QoE metrics for a DASH-over-MBMS service (clause 9.4).

-- Consumption reporting of MBMS User Service.
+- Consumption reporting of MBMS User Service (clause 9.4A).

+- In-session file repair for files delivered as part of an MBMS download session during an ongoing MBMS download session (clause 9.4B).

 These procedures are enabled by establishing a point-to-point connection; and using the MBMS session parameters, received during User Service Discovery/Announcement, to communicate the context (e.g. file and session in question) to the network and the MBMS sender infrastructure.
 To avoid network congestion in the uplink and downlink directions, and also to protect servers against overload situations, the associated delivery procedures from different MBMS UEs shall be distributed over time and resources (network elements).

 One or more serviceURI elements in the Associated Delivery Procedure Description are used to specify the network server(s) associated with one or more of the following Associated Delivery Procedure functionality: symbol-based file repair, reception reporting, and consumption reporting.
 In MBMS download delivery, the use of the Alternate-Content-Location-1 or Alternate-Content-Location-2 elements alone, or in combination with the Base-URL-1 or Base-URL-2 elements in the FDT specify standard HTTP/1.1 servers in support of byte-range-based file repair.
 The network can selectively enable or disable the use of confidentiality protection of Reception Reporting, Consumption Reporting, and/or File Repair, based on indicating in the server identities the use of the ‘HTTPS’ or ‘HTTP’ scheme as specified in TS 33.246 [10] clause 6.7.